-This is one of the major upsides to buying instead of leasing.
+This is one of the major upsides to buy instead of lease.
 When you own the copier, what you do with it is completely up to you.
 If you aren’t bound by the constraints of a lease, you’re able to perform your own maintenance (which is a great money-saver if you know what you’re doing), keep it as long as you want, and trade up to any newer model you want, whenever you want.
 Now, upgrades are a benefit of leasing as well, but the important difference is that with a lease you can only upgrade to copiers your current company has in stock.
 That can really limit your options, and when you own the unit you have a lot more freedom of choice.
 You also won’t have any assistance from the manufacturer though, so bear that in mind.

 2. Trade-in value for new copier… but you have to handle it all yourself.

 While owning a copier means that, unfortunately, you will be responsible for both getting rid of the old one and finding/purchasing a new one when you decide to switch, you do have the benefit of being able to trade it in.
 When you lease a copier and decide to switch, you go from making payments on one copier to making payments on another with no real discount or trade-in reward.
 When you trade in a copier you OWN, however, most copier dealers will accept a trade in that they can refurbish and resell – while knocking a pretty penny off the cost of your new machine.

 3. Lower long-term cost… but thousands spent up front.